mzettersten/word-choice/README.md

 # word-choice
 Data and Analysis scripts for the "Word Choice" experiment

-Paper: Good-enough production: Selecting easier words instead of accurate ones
+Koranda, M., Zettersten, M., & McDonald, M. (accepted).
+Good-enough production: Selecting easier words instead of more accurate ones. *Psychological Science*.

 **Abstract**

-While many implicit decisions are the result of a trade-off, trade-offs in word use, such as whether a producer meant to convey a message more aligned with kitten despite saying a more accessible word like cat, are difficult to measure.
-To test the trade-off between message alignment and accessibility, we designed an artificial language where word meanings corresponded to angles on a compass.
-In a novel language communication game, participants trained on some words more than others (high- vs low-frequency), and then earned points by producing words, occasionally requiring an implicit decision between a high- vs low-frequency word.
+Dominant theories of language production suggest that word choice—lexical selection—is driven by alignment with the intended message: to talk about a young feline, we choose the most aligned word, kitten.
+Another factor that could shape lexical selection is word accessibility, or how easy it is to produce a given word (e.g., cat is more accessible than kitten).
+To test whether producers are also influenced by word accessibility, we designed an artificial lexicon with high- and low-frequency words with word meanings corresponding to compass directions.
+Participants  earned points by producing compass directions, often requiring an implicit decision between a high- vs low-frequency word.
 A trade-off was observed across four experiments, such that high-frequency words were produced even when less aligned with messages.
-Since high-frequency words are more accessible, these results suggest that implicit decisions between words are impacted by accessibility.
-Of all the times that people have said cat, many times they likely meant kitten.
+These results suggest that implicit decisions between words are impacted by accessibility.
+Of all the times that people have produced cat, sometimes they likely meant kitten.

 ## Folders